uintdev/Discord-Cache-Dump/README.md

 ## About

-Discord Cache Dump is a tool that gathers the cache of all known Electron Discord client build types, copies it into its own directory, and gives them their appropriate file extensions.
+Discord Cache Dump is a tool that gathers the cache of all known Electron Discord client builds, copies into their corresponding build directories, and gives the files their appropriate file extensions.

 ## Features

-- Detection of known Discord build types
+- Detection of known Discord build types (can do multiple in a single run)
 - Discloses count of amount of files it is unable to gather at the time for that particular build
 - Supports Windows, GNU/Linux, and macOS
 - Checks storage available where the program is being ran before copying